Evil-Ghost/alx-readme-template/README.md

 1. [Regular](./README-template.md)
 2. [Simplified](./README-template-simplified.md)

+If you want to contribute to this project you can send me a mail on danielaisosajoseph@gmail.com or a message on [Twitter](https://www.twitter.com/evil_ghost__)
 **Read Me:** _Don't forget to give this repository a star if you find it useful and also come back to check for updates_

 ## Table of Content